Didymus-project/desktop-frontend/README.md

 ## Overview

-Didymus is a modern desktop application designed to [briefly describe the purpose of the application here].
-It leverages the power of web technologies for a rich user interface and the Electron framework for cross-platform compatibility.
+Didymus is a modern desktop application designed to assist in liturgical presentations by automatically scrolling scripture or service text in sync with spoken Malayalam.
+It combines the power of web technologies to deliver a sleek, responsive user interface, while utilizing the Electron framework to ensure seamless cross-platform compatibility across Windows, macOS, and Linux.

 ## Getting Started